moews/smurves/README.md

 | log_scale (optional)   | Whether measurements should be on a log-scale   | False   |
 | trunc_norm (optional)  | Whether curves shouldn't stay closer to unity   | False   |
 | start_force (optional) | The point of the first deviation from unity     | None    |

+After the installation via [PyPI](https://pypi.org), or using the `smurves.py` file locally, the usage looks like this:

 ```python
 from smurves import surgebinder